 Additionally, it shouldn’t have CTA buttons such as:

 • “Limited offer.”

 • “Exclusive offer.”

-However, you can have CTA buttons that will guide the recipient to more meaningful content.
+However, you can have CTAs that will guide the recipient to more meaningful content.
 If you captivate them with the content, they are more likely to visit your website or read other campaigns of yours.

 If selling is natural to you, you have to learn how to control your selling voice.
 So, think about a soft sell as it will balance the content between boring to selling.
 Therefore, you should: